 Clicking Personality Profiles and Future Forecasts on the Front Page Interface brings up the Edit Birth Data dialog box with a Set Topics button.
 Clicking the Set Topics button opens the Topic Selection dialog box.
-You may turn options on and off to design the report you want to produce.
+You may turn options on and off to design the reading you want to produce.
 There are also buttons for a few useful preset combinations

 Clicking Relationship's Compon the Front Page Interface brings up the Edit Birth Data dialog box with a Set Topics button.
 Clicking the Set Topics button opens the Topic Selection dialog box.
-You may turn options on and off to design the report you want to produce.
+You may turn options on and off to design the reading you want to produce.
 You can also set the start and end date to establish the duration of the cycles you want to include.

 The Edit Birth Data dialog box for Personality Profiles and FutureForecasts also contains a Cycles button.
 Clicking this button brings up a Time Ranges dialog box allowing you to set the duration of the cycles you wish to include in the report.